15 Oct Poulnabrone Dolmen

 Blog post by CianMcLiam (Ken Williams), 6/21/2005 2

 Drag within the image to explore the Poulnabrone Dolmen in virtual reality.

 The exquisitely-proportioned Poulnabrone Dolmen sits just off a main tourist route, its spacious new parking area accommodating dozens of buses disgorging daily many hundreds of their polyglot passengers.
-This portal tomb has its own Facebook page, as well as more than 21,000 images that emerge in a Google search.
+This portal tomb has its own Facebook page, as well as thousands of images that emerge in a Google search.
 It is located on the stark and stunning karst limestone pavement of the Burren, where the rocky surface of clints (blocks) and grykes (crevices) hold a surprising mixture of floral life, including specimens from other parts of Europe not often seen elsewhere in Ireland.

 Most of the tourists, who may take a brisk 20-minutes stroll around the monument and pose for snapshots before they’re back on the bus, have little idea what they’re viewing, and are more than willing to accept whatever tidbits of misinformation are tossed their way (see quotes above).

 But while there is absolutely no evidence to associate the monument with either Druids or animal sacrifice, the stones do tell a compelling story of life and death from 6,000 years in the past.